amorychambers/ci-ms4-django/README.md

 The site uses a persistent navigation bar to navigate between the main pages, with several more focused and detailed pages accessed from within the main pages.

-1. Homepage - A landing page that demonstrates what the business is offering and establishes the site and user goals
+1. Homepage - A landing page that demonstrates what the business is offering and establishes both the site and user goals

 2. Products - A complete list view of all products available.
 This can be filtered by a variety of categories to make finding the desired product easier.
 Additionally, in the navigation bar there is a search box by which the user can directly filter all products on the site with a search term.